jackblackjack/jeffchenchengyi.github.io/_build/machine-learning/unsupervised-learning/bayesian-methods/bayesian-learning.md

 \end{aligned}
 $$

-Becuase we're treatiung each character independently, we'll just multiply the individual $p(y_k \mid \mathbf{x}_k )$ and it'll be calculated using a softmax (AKA Boltzmann / Gibbs distribution) function (in the last layer before output nodes) where the denominator is also again known as the **partition function**.
+Because we're treating each character independently, we'll just multiply the individual $p(y_k \mid \mathbf{x}_k )$ and it'll be calculated using a softmax (AKA Boltzmann / Gibbs distribution) function (in the last layer before output nodes) where the denominator is also again known as the **partition function**.

 - Logistic Regression is a very simple CRF